Shoop: Music video

-A music video was produced to promote the single, directed by American film director Scott Kalvert.
+The song's music video was directed by American director Scott Kalvert.
 It was filmed at Coney Island and begins with Salt 'N' Pepa driving up in a Mercedes convertible at the beach and later flirting with some men.
 They also sing on an illuminated set as they dance with dancers which included all costume jewelry by Ziggy Attias, Ziggy Originals, NYC.
+Charles Aaron from Spin commented on the video, "Flipping the sexist script, the queens of hip hop display their own well-toned talents.
+While lounging at the beach, they appreciate a plethora of spandex-bottomed fellas.
+Joyous, equal-opportunity physicality.
+The butt equivalent of Queen Latifah's 'Ladies First'."